 Students read and study works of science fiction, with an emphasis on the use of mythology, science fiction by scientists and non scientists, philosophically oriented science fiction, and science fiction as fantasy and escape literature.

-Directed Study-English

-Students pursue directed study in literary analysis, a particular genre or period, or independent research on a contract basis under the direction of a supervising instructor.
+ENGLISH 285 Directed Study-English 2 UNITS (CSU) LECTURE 2 HOURS Students pursue directed study in literary analysis, a particular genre or period, or independent research on a contract basis under the direction of a supervising instructor.
+ENGLISH 385 Directed Study-English 3 UNITS (CSU) LECTURE 3 HOURS Students pursue directed study in literary analysis, a particular genre or period, or independent research on a contract basis under the direction of a supervising instructor.
+ENGLISH AS A SECOND LANGUAGE (ESL) ESL 2A College ESL II: Writing and Grammar 6 UNITS NDA LECTURE 6 HOURS Prerequisite: Appropriate placement level demonstrated through the assessment process.

-Directed Study-English

-Allows Students to pursue directed study on a contract basis under the direction of a supervising instructor.

-ENGLISH AS A SECOND LANGUAGE (ESL)

-ESL1

-COLLEGE ESL I: INTEGRATED SKILLS

-ESL 1B

-COLLEGE ESL I: READING, LISTENING AND SPEAKING

-ESL 2A

-College ESL II: Writing and Grammar

-Prerequisite: Appropriate placement level demonstrated through the assessment process.

 Advisory: ESL 2B.
-(Pass/No Pass)

-Students in this high-beginning ESL course learn reading, writing, and grammar skills to prepare them for academic work.
+(Pass/No Pass) Students in this high-beginning ESL course learn reading, writing, and grammar skills to prepare them for academic work.
 The course content emphasizes vocabulary, grammar, and writing through guided and free writing of multi-sentence compositions on common subjects.
 Reading, speaking, and listening activities reinforce writing and grammar development.
 Required: Eight to ten writing assignments, including at least four compositions of 100-150 words.

-ESL 2B

-College ESL II: Reading, Listening, and Speaking

-Prerequisite: Appropriate score on the ESL placement assessment.
+ESL 2B College ESL II: Reading, Listening, and Speaking 6 UNITS NDA LECTURE 6 HOURS Prerequisite: Appropriate score on the ESL placement assessment.
 Advisory: ESL 2A.
-(Pass/ No Pass)

-Students in this high-beginning ESL course learn listening, speaking, and reading comprehension and vocabulary skills to prepare for their academic work across the curriculum.
+(Pass/ No Pass) Students in this high-beginning ESL course learn listening, speaking, and reading comprehension and vocabulary skills to prepare for their academic work across the curriculum.
 This course is designed to start building academic vocabulary and reading skills.

-ESL 3A

-College ESL III: Writing and Grammar

-Prerequisites: ESL 2A or Appropriate Score on the English Placement Exam.
-A

-Advisories: ESL 3B or ESL 3C.
-(Credit/No Credit)

-Students in this low-intermediate ESL course learn written composition, grammar, and critical reading skills to prepare them for college work.
+ESL 3A College ESL III: Writing and Grammar 6 UNITS LECTURE 6 HOURS Prerequisites: ESL 2A or Appropriate Score on the English Placement Exam.
+A Advisory: ESL 3B or ESL 3C.
+(Credit/No Credit) Students in this low-intermediate ESL course learn written composition, grammar, and critical reading skills to prepare them for college work.
 The emphasis is on writing based on critical reading and personal experience.
 Grammar skills and mechanics are emphasized throughout each lesson.
-Required: Eight to ten writing assignments, including at least four paragraphs of 150-250 words.
-Prerequisite: Completion of ESL 2A with credit, or appropriate ESL placement level demonstrated through the assessment process.

-ESL 3B

-College ESL III: Reading and Vocabulary

-3UNITS

-Prerequisite: ESL 2B or appropriate score on the ESL placement assessment.
+Required: Eight to ten writing ESL 3B College ESL III: Reading and Vocabulary 3UNITS LECTURE 3 HOURS Prerequisite: ESL 2B or appropriate score on the ESL placement assessment.
 Advisory: ESL 3A or ESL 3C.
-(Pass/No Pass)

-Students in this low-intermediate ESL course learn reading comprehension, critical reading, and vocabulary skills to prepare for their academic work across the curriculum.
-This course is designed to build academic language fluency including academic vocabulary.
+(Pass/No Pass) Students in this low-intermediate ESL course learn reading comprehension, critical reading, and vocabulary skills to prepare for their academic work across the curriculum.
+This course is designed to build academic language fluency including academic vocabulary. assignments, including at least four paragraphs of 150-250 words.
+Prerequisite: Completion of ESL 2B with credit, or appropriate ESL placement level demonstrated through the assessment process.
+ESL 3C College ESL III: Listening and Speaking 3 UNITS LECTURE 3 HOURS Prerequisite: ESL 2B or appropriate score on the ESL placement assessment.

-ESL3C

-College ESL III: Listening and Speaking

-Prerequisite: ESL 2B or appropriate score on the ESL placement assessment.